How to Supercharge Your Podcast Metadata

 While your hosting platform does automatically send out metadata to listening platforms through an RSS feed, it is not a bad idea for you to go to each listening platform individually to see if you need to tweak anything manually.
 Once you tweak something manually, the change should stick even for new episodes.

-For example, Apple does not like episode numbers in episode titles. 🙅 They will downgrade your show if the title has an episode number in it, making it harder for potential fans to discover your show.
+For example, Apple does not like episode numbers in episode titles. 🙅 They downgrade your show if the title has an episode number in it, making it harder for potential fans to discover your show.

-Who will read the metadata?
+Who reads the metadata?

 First, and maybe most importantly, the Google robots read your metadata. 🤖